 When it comes to oysters, you either love them or hate them.
 Oysters provide a ton of great health benefits, especially for those looking for high protein, low calories foods to help with weight loss, muscle gain, and body optimization.
-We’re going to discuss more about oyster benefits and how these briny little morsels can help you reach your health and fitness goals.
+We’re going to cover the nutritional benefits of oysters and the advantages that these briny little morsels can provide for reaching your health and fitness goals.

 What Are Oysters